 Financial Matters Payment for the quantity of Gas measured at the Delivery Point(s) during the preceding calendar Month shall be due on or before the last Day of the Month.
 Billings, payments and statements shall be made to the accounts or the addresses/facsimiles, and as otherwise specified, in, and audits shall be performed in accordance with the provisions of, Exhibit "D." Upon request of either Party, the other shall provide, to the extent it has a legal right of access thereto, a copy of the Transporter's or operator's allocation statement for the requested period.
 If Buyer or Seller should fail to remit any amounts in full when due, or if any adjustments are made, interest on the unpaid portion shall accrue from the date first due at the Interest Rate.
 If the due date for any payment to be made is not a Business Day, it shall be the following Business Day.
 In the event that Buyer and Seller are each required to pay an amount in the same Month hereunder, then the Parties may discharge their obligations to pay through netting.
 Should any interest owner in the Committed Reserves, including royalty, request separate payment of proceeds by Buyer, a Monthly fee equal to $100.00 per interest owner shall be deducted from such separate payment.
 Seller shall indemnify, defend and hold harmless Buyer from any Claims in respect of such fee deductions.
 Such issuance of separate checks by Buyer will be provided only as a convenience to Seller.
 Seller shall remain fully responsible to assure compliance with the requirements of the Wyoming Royalty Payment Act, W.S. §§ 30-5-301, et seq.
 Buyer is not agreeing to assume Seller's responsibilities as provided in the Act.

 ●Measurement.

-Gas volumes shall be measured and Gas quality determined in accordance with the measurement provisions of the Gathering Services Agreement.
+See Exhibit F attached.

 ●Operations/Delivery Scheduling Procedures.
 No later than seven Days prior to the first Day of each Month Seller shall provide to Buyer nomination of the quantities Seller expects to make available and schedule for delivery each Month during the term hereof and Buyer shall confirm the quantities Buyer will take to Seller no later than three Days prior to the first Day of such Month (the " First of the Month Scheduled Volume").
 Intra month changes to the First of the Month Scheduled Volume shall not change the First of the Month Scheduled Volume for pricing purposes under this Agreement.
 Scheduling requests will be accepted at the numbers provided by each Party as shown on Exhibit "D." The foregoing scheduling procedures are included solely for the purposes of the scheduling of Gas and shall not alter in any manner the obligations of the Parties set forth in this Agreement.